hgamboa/nova-adv-inst/LP4-access-arduino-from-rpi.md

 **WARNING**

-__THE ARDUINO SHOULD NEVER RECEIVE VOLTAGE HIGHER THAN 5V.
+__:warning: THE ARDUINO SHOULD NEVER RECEIVE VOLTAGE HIGHER THAN 5V.
 THIS WILL IRREPARABLLY DAMAGE THE BOARD.__

 ## Part I Goals

 ## Goal 1 - Blinking Led
-1. Run the code on the IDE to run the blinking code: **Blink**.
+1. Run the blinking code (**Blink**) on the IDE.
-2. learn the following functions:
+2. Learn the following functions:
 ```
 > pinMode
 > digitalWrite